 Many of the most revered adventures feature red herrings and pointless characters and yet we lap ’em up.
 It’s all about the narrative, and our immersion in the fantasy world it engenders.
 It explains how people can still recite lengthy paragraphs of Monkey Island’s script on autopilot 27 years after it was first gifted to our scurvy coterie of wannabe pirates.

-Hangar 51 from Raiders of the Lost Ark, the US government’s repository for classified artefacts such as the Ark of the Covenant
+Raiders of the Lost Ark’s Hangar 51, the US government’s repository for classified artefacts such as the Ark of the Covenant.
+Oh no, wait, my mistake.

 Analogously, upon being jailed for the… how many times is it at this point?
 I’ve lost count.
 Anyway, incarcerated in Floda’s underground lair, Joe is set free by Faye who conveniently finds a laser gun in the cupboard right next to his cell, deploying it to vaporise the solid steel gate in its entirety.